nurboss/Todo-App/README.md

-# Getting Started with Create React App
+# Todo App Using React-Redux.

 This project was bootstrapped with [Create React App](https://todo-app-b685f.web.app/).